awsdocs/aws-elemental-mediapackage-user-guide/doc_source/endpoints-hls-encryption.md

 # Encryption fields<a name="endpoints-hls-encryption"></a>

 Protect your content from unauthorized use through content encryption and digital rights management \(DRM\)\.
 AWS Elemental MediaPackage uses the [AWS Secure Packager and Encoder Key Exchange \(SPEKE\) API](https://aws.amazon.com/media/tech/speke-basics-secure-packager-encoder-key-exchange-api/) to facilitate content encryption and decryption by a DRM provider\.
-Using SPEKE, the DRM provider supplies encryption keys to AWS Elemental MediaPackage through the SPEKE API\.
+Using SPEKE, the DRM provider supplies encryption keys to MediaPackage through the SPEKE API\.
 The DRM provider also supplies licenses to supported media players for decryption\.
 For more information about how SPEKE is used with services and features running in the cloud, see [AWS cloud\-based architecture](https://docs.aws.amazon.com/speke/latest/documentation/what-is-speke.html#services-architecture) in the *Secure Packager and Encoder Key Exchange API Specification guide*\.

 **Note**
 To encrypt content, you must have a DRM provider, and be set up to use encryption\.
 For information, see [Content encryption and DRM in AWS Elemental MediaPackage](using-encryption.md)\.